Michael Wolff (journalist): Landslide (2021) Landslide: The Final Days of the Trump Presidency, his third book about Trump, was published in 2021.

+All or Nothing (2025) All or Nothing: How Trump Recaptured America, an account of the Trump 2024 presidential campaign, was published in February 2025.

 Personal life

-Wolff was formerly married to lawyer Alison Anthoine.
-Wolff and Antoine are parents of three children.
+Wolff was formerly married to lawyer Alison Anthoine, and the two began divorce proceedings in 2009.
+They have three children.

+Wolff was contributing editor at Vanity Fair, where Victoria Floethe was an intern.
 He is now married to Victoria Floethe, and they have two children.

-Wolff and Floethe are parents of Louise Wolff, born in 2015.

 His daughter, Susanna Wolff, was the editor-in-chief of CollegeHumor.

-Wolff is known for his pugnacious personality, and has reportedly been ejected from numerous New York City restaurants.